circular-time/dejavu/README.md

 # Déjà vu
-For when you need to be 100% sure something has been seen before.
+A zero-allocation, space-efficient, logarithmic-time solution in Go to the exact membership query problem, for when you need to be 100% sure something has been seen before.
 For when bloom filters just won't make the cut due to their probabilistic nature.

 ## TL;DR
 `dejavu` is a Go module that aims to provide an efficient and elegant way of